Skip to main content

 CHRM 4303 Christian Servant Leadership

-Mental Health: twenty-four (24) semester hours:
+Mental Health: thirty (30) semester hours:

 PSYC 3301 Dynamics of the Counseling Process